chethanMysore/gesture-recognition-app/README.md

 ## Overview
 The **WPF** application aims at controlling mouse and keyboard inputs with innovatively mapped hand gestures(both continuous and discrete).
-The application authenticates and also dynamically authorizers users to use gestures for interactive control over the system.
+The application authenticates and also dynamically authorizes users to use gestures for interactive control over the system.
 The **intuitive UI** design helps users set sensitivity and allows them to create authorization profiles dynamically.

 ## Microsoft Kinect V2 and SDK